Rosuav/ThirdSquare/README.md

        frequency.
 Frequency-based ordering is unnecessary if the full recursive search is performed, but this should be cheaper (I think!).
     4. The number of zones in the union at the end is the ticket's zone count.
+4. Halve the zone count if this is an off-peak ticket.
 5. If the current zone count exceeds the paid-for zone count, charge for the additional zone(s) and reject the touch if the charge is rejected.
+   1. If there are sufficient ticket credits, deduct them and approve.
+   2. If the account (or card, if credits are per-card) has requested that credits be purchased when low, purchase more credits, using account funds or credit card etc.
+   3. Otherwise, charge the base charge for the journey, using account funds.
+   4. If sufficient account funds are not available and the credit card (if any) declines the charge, reject the touch.

 These steps are 100% reproducible and deterministic, and can never decrease the ticket's zone count.
 They do, however, require examination of *every* touch in